How To Treat White Spots on Bird of Paradise (An Easy Guide)

 They are most commonly found in warm, dry conditions and can cause great damage to your plant if left unchecked.

-Spider mites typically attack the undersides of leaves, which can cause the leaves to turn yellow or brown.
+Spider mites typically attack the undersides of leaves, which can cause the foliage to turn yellow or brown.

 Scale Insects